danielgtaylor/shorthand/README.md

 ### Querying

 A data query language is included, which allows you to query, filter, and select fields to return.
-This functionality is used by the patch move operations described above and is similar to, but simpler than, tools like:
+This functionality is used by the patch move operations described above and is similar to tools like:

 - [jq](https://stedolan.github.io/jq/)
 - [JMESPath](http://jmespath.org/)